 Making sustainable changes is our responsibility.
 As such, I have taken a number of steps to ensure Howell Illustration is as environmentally friendly as possible.

 1. I have pledged to go zero waste.
 As of 2019 every single thing I put out into the world can either be recycled endlessly or will degrade.
 On top of that, my packaging is all recycled already, so are my cards and the envelopes that go with them.
-I am still working on ways to reduce the packaging I use, and believe I have found a way to halve the amount of packaging I currently have.
-This will come into effect as soon as the packaging I currently have runs out.
+I am still working on ways to reduce the packaging I use.
 Most of my packaging is bought from Eco Craft if you are interested yourself.

 2. I have carbon offset my home and my business.
 I work from home, so I have made sure we're on a 100% renewable energy tariff.
 For the things I can't change just yet, I have offset the carbon I use.
 Read more on carbon offsetting and how I use it here.

 3. Howell Illustration raises money for charity in a number of ways.
-And this has changed this year of 2020, 5% of my profits are now split between: The Wildlife Trusts, Black Lives Matter, Stonewall and The Fire Fighters Charity, and I’m hoping to increase this to 10% as Howell Illustration grows.
+This year of 2021, 5% of my profits are now split between: The Wildlife Trusts, Black Minds Matter, Stonewall, The Woodland Trust and The Fire Fighters Charity, and I’m hoping to increase this to 10% as Howell Illustration grows.

 4. I am working on becoming zero waste in what's coming in to Howell Illustration as well.
 I've recently bought a refillable pen to replace my fineliners when they run out, always use recycled paper for my printer, and always request that things are posted without plastic, or buy in stores and locally if I can.
 Unfortunately there are still a few things I need to work on, but I continue to look for solutions.